ppy/osu-wiki/news/2015/2015-11-15-osuidol-2015-finals.md

 series: official_contests
 ---

 The osu!idol finals are upon us and it is up to you the community to choose our winner this year!
-We have the top 3 finalists with us: [yealina](https://osu.ppy.sh/users/yealina) (2014 idol winner) [Sagi](https://osu.ppy.sh/users/Sagi) and [Cpthampton](https://osu.ppy.sh/users/Cpthampton)!
+We have the top 3 finalists with us: ::yealina::{ user=139551 } (2014 idol winner) ::Sagi::{ user=491799 } and [Cpthampton](https://osu.ppy.sh/users/Cpthampton)!

 ## Where can I vote?